jiangmei-yang/Field_Simulation/README.md

         - This will create the calculated field files `.result`; the `.result` file must have the same name as the directory

 4. ### **View fields and calculate the induced current**
+   - LArPix field response simulation code can be found in the larpix_v2b/field_response_simulation.ipynb